 Momo the cheapest

 Just a stone’s throw from République, this little boutique shows its promise in its name!
 At Momo le moins cher, prices are very affordable indeed (shirts and skirts for €5) and the stock is varied!
-From old-fashioned cotton blouses and blue overalls to Levi’s jeans and military jackets, there’s something for every style, and you’ll find vintage pieces as well as more recent items!
+From vintage cotton blouses to blue overalls, from Levi’s jeans to military jackets, there’s something for every style, and you’ll find vintage pieces as well as more recent items!

 📍Location: 31, boulevard de Magenta, 75010 Paris